Hans Böhning

 Leutnant Hans Böhning, Iron Cross, was a German World War flying ace credited with 17 aerial victories.
 He served the German Empire first as an artilleryman, then as an aerial observer for artillery, as a fighter pilot, and finally as the Staffelführer of a fighter squadron.

-He would survive the war and die in a gliding accident on 20 October 1934.
+He would survive the war and died in a gliding accident on 20 October 1934.

 Early life and ground service

 Hans Böhning was born on 6 July 1893 in the Kingdom of Bavaria.
 Early in World War I, he served in Bavaria's Field Artillery Regiment No. 13.